Black Watch (play): Context

 The Black Watch regiment is based in Fife and the Tayside region in Scotland, and the British Army has been a part of their lives for generations.
 Their fathers, grandfathers, great grandfathers, have been soldiers in the regiment – a regiment that has been involved in virtually every major conflict since it was formed as the Gallant Forty Twa in 1739.
 "It's in the blood.
 It's part of who we are."

 In October 2004, the Black Watch was at the centre of political controversy after the United States Army requested British forces to be moved further north outside of the British-controlled Multi-National Division, to replace forces temporarily redeployed for the Second Battle of Fallujah.

 Despite objections in Parliament, the deployment went ahead.
 Based at Camp Dogwood, located between Fallujah and Karbala, in an area later dubbed the "Triangle of Death", the Black Watch came under sustained insurgent attack from mortars and rockets.
 On 4 November three soldiers and an interpreter were killed by a car bomb at a check point.
 The high-profile nature of the deployment caused a magnification of these deaths back home in Britain.
 On 16 December 2004, the controversy surrounding the Black Watch was further heightened by the official announcement that the regiment was to be amalgamated with the other regiments in the Scottish Division to form the Royal Regiment of Scotland.
 The then Secretary of State for Defence, Geoff Hoon, was accused by the SNP of "stabbing the soldiers in the back" and being motivated purely by political and administrative concerns, with little regard to the effect on morale.

 Cast and productions

-Other cast members have included: Tom Smith (Sergeant/ Writer – 2007 Scottish tour), Jack Fortune (Officer – 2007–2008), Henry Pettigrew (Rossco, 2007–2008) and Jack Lowden (Cammy, 2011).
+Other cast members have included: Tom Smith (Sergeant/ Writer – 2007 Scottish tour), Jack Fortune (Officer – 2007–2008), Duncan Anderson (Rossco, 2008).

 Black Watch was the first National Theatre of Scotland production to be performed internationally.
 Productions tours have travelled: